vincentorback/clean-wordpress-admin/README.md

 ### Contextual tabs
 Remove all, remove specific or add new contextual tabs with information about how to use the interface on the current page in the WordPress admin.

+### Dashboard
+Remove dashboard metaboxes or even the whole dashboard itself.

 ### Profile fields
 Remove and add fields on the user profile page.
 Like contact information or the Biographical Info section.